itdojo/bluetoothctl-parser/README.md

 # bluetoothctl-parser

 Two python scripts:
-1. `bluetoothctl-parser.py` - Gathers device info from **bluetoothctl**, cleans it up and outputs it STDOUT in JSON format.
+1. `bluetoothctl-parser.py` - Gathers device info using **bluetoothctl**, cleans it up and outputs it STDOUT in JSON format.
 2. `bluetoothctl-prettytable.py` - Gathers device info from **bluetoothctl**, cleans it and and outputs it to a table.
 This script gets device data every 5 seconds and refreshes the table.
 It runs in a forever loop.

 # `bluetoothctl-parser.py` Usage